phoenix-w/web-highlighter/README.md

 5. You're ready to go

 ## Features
-- Highlight with keyboard shortcuts - no menus, no extra clicks
+- Highlight content with keyboard shortcuts - no menus, no extra clicks
+- Highlights persist across browser sessions and page reloads
 - Six default colors, fully customizable
-- Highlights persist across browser sessions and page reloads
-- Click any highlight to change its color, remove it, or add a note
-- Undo the last highlight with Option + Z
-- Search across all your highlights from the settings page
 - Adjust highlight opacity and border radius
 - Add custom highlight colors with optional text color overrides
+- Click any highlight to change its color, remove it, or add a note
+- Undo the last highlight with `Option` + `Z`
+- Search across all your highlights from Saved Highlights
 - Choose from six extension icon colors
-- Export and import your settings
+- Export and import your Settings
 - Works on Chrome and Edge

 ## Privacy